ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 # 7. Summary

-You've reached then end of this session.
+You've reached the end of this session.
 We have:

  * Taken raw read data and annotations and necessary input files for quantification.
  * Run Alevin in two different parameterisations, both allowing Alevin to make its own calls on what constitutes empty droplets, and applying emptyDrops instead.